-Small Tears (< 4") in the Main Body of the Sail - To repair small tears in a sail, get supplies from the board hospital: denatured alcohol, clean rag, sail repair tape (white Dacron for rips in colored fabric, clear for rips in windows), and scissors.
-Using a rag soaked in alcohol, clean an area extending at least an inch from the rip on both sides of the sail.
-Let dry.
+Small Tears (<4") in the Main Body of the Sail - To repair small tears in a sail, get supplies from the "boom room"-the windsurf parts area by the small novice sails rack.
+You'll need: denatured alcohol, paper towel or clean rag, sail repair tape (white Dacron for rips in colored fabric, clear for rips in windows), and scissors.
+Using a paper towel or clean rag soaked in alcohol, clean an area extending at least an inch from the rip on both sides of the sail.
+Dry with another paper towel or clean rag.
 Cut a piece of tape to fit the cleaned area on one side and stick it on.
 Flip sail, tape other side.

-Torn Footstraps: Get a new footstrap and a fat (#3) cross-head screwdriver from the board hospital.
+Torn Footstraps: Get a new footstrap and a fat (#3) cross-head screwdriver from the boom room.
 Do not overtighten screws!

-Dinged Board: Note: The Motions are polyethylene, and dings need not be repaired.
-Before repairing a fiberglass board, the board must be rinsed and thoroughly dried for several days.
-After rinsing, label the board with a DO NOT SAIL note stating the damage and the date.
-Set the board in a warm, dry spot in the board hospital.
+Dinged Board: Before repairing a fiberglass board, the board must be rinsed and thoroughly dried for several days.
+After rinsing, label the board with blue tape next to the damage.
+Make a note on the blue tape stating the damage and the date.
+Set the board on one of the racks by the windsurf board repair area.
 After several days, check the ding carefully to make sure there is no water below the hole.
 Clean an area extending at least 3" around the ding with denatured alcohol.
 Sand the area with 80 grit sandpaper.
 Clean again.
-Get out epoxy resin, hardener, filler, fiberglass cloth, mix cup, stirrer, small paintbrush, scissors, squeegee, and laminating board (ply board covered with plastic film)-all in board hospital.
+Epoxy resin, hardener, filler, fiberglass cloth, mix cups, stirrers, small paintbrushes, scissors, squeegees, and other supplies and tools are all kept in the windsurf board repair area.
 Mix resin and hardener thoroughly or they won't set.
 Paint area around ding with resin/hardener mix.
 If it bubbles, stop and dry board for several more days, there's water in the ding.
 Mix filler into resin/hardener mix to consistency of heavy whipping cream.
 Cut fiberglass cloth to fit area and squeegee resin/hardener/filler mix into cloth on laminating board.
 Stick onto board and push out any bubbles with paintbrush and/or squeegee.
 Cut smaller pieces of fiberglass cloth if needed to repair shattered areas of board, squeegee in more mixture on laminating board, and apply to ding.
 If additional filling is needed, mix in more filler to epoxy resin/hardener/filler mixture to obtain a peanut butter consistency, and apply to ding with squeegee.
 Allow to harden one day and scrub off surface with alcohol and scrubbing pad.
 Then sand to shape.
 Apply spray paint so epoxy resin isn't damaged by UV.